S-Vivorth/Project-For-IOS-SDK/README.md

-# Android Sdk sample app
+# iOS Sdk sample app

 > Instructions for the billers to integrate bill24 iOS sdk.